-FTSE shines as world stocks near four-week highs
+World stocks near four-week highs, Morgan Stanley shines

-LONDON (Reuters) - Global stocks climbed to a near four-week high and Wall Street was gearing up for a positive open on Wednesday as strong U.S. first-quarter earnings helped revive risk appetite, driving up equities and hauling the dollar out of its slump.
+LONDON (Reuters) - Global stocks climbed to a near four-week high and Wall Street geared up for a strong open on Wednesday as powerful U.S. first-quarter earnings, notably from Morgan Stanley, helped revive risk appetite.

-MSCI’s index of world stocks was last up 0.2 percent, while European stocks showed signs of fatigue after a strong start.

-The top index of euro zone stocks rose 0.2 percent, having touched its highest since Feb.
+MSCI’s index of world stocks was up 0.3 percent at 1203 GMT, while the top index of euro zone stocks rose 0.3 percent, having touched its highest since Feb.
 5, when a spike in volatility amplified a sell-off in global equity markets.

-S&P 500 futures also reduced gains slightly.
-It was last up 0.1 percent as investors awaited the next batch of U.S. results, with all eyes on Morgan Stanley after Goldman Sachs reported a surge in profits on strong trading gains.
+S&P 500 futures sparked higher, rising 0.4 percent by 1203 GMT as investors digested the latest batch of U.S. results with Morgan Stanley shining.

-Reflecting earnings optimism, the dollar index climbed 0.2 percent, recovering from a three-week low hit on Tuesday.
+The bank’s shares climbed in pre-market trading after a record jump in quarterly profits, up 40 percent thanks to a strong trading boost.

+It kept the pace set by Goldman Sachs which reported a surge in profits on Tuesday, also driven by a sharp increase in trading as market volatility rose.

 Analysts have downgraded their European earnings estimates ahead of the first-quarter results season, while U.S. companies are expected to deliver stellar results.